kukhmax/page-loader-hexlet-project-3/README.md

 <h3>Description</h3>

-This program downloads the page from the network and places it in a specified existing directory
+This program downloads the page from the network and places it in a specified existing directory.
+If the directory is not specified, save it in the working directory.

 <h3>Program installation</h3>